varunbhoopalam/slipbox/README.md

 ## What does this project do?
 Slipbox.io is a note taking system inspired by the [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 This software is intended to make note taking simple, convenient, and fun while unlocking the benefits of using a Zettelkasten note taking system.
 Right now, the project is only designed for the desktop browser and there is no server.
 After a session, a file called slipbox.json is produced.
 To continue with the slipbox, the same file should be loaded into the next session.

-This project was open sourced for multiple reasons.
-One is transparency.
-It is important that nothing is hidden about what is happening while the software is working.
-To this point, the project has been driven by what I would find convenient and useful in a note taking system.
-If it should get wider use from others, I believe it will start to move in different directions than I am able to anticipate.
-This is another reason for open sourcing the project.
-I want to make it open to more perspectives than my own should anyone else find this project useful.

 ## Why is this project useful?
 This project is useful to make the Zettelkasten system more accessible and unlock insights from the notes through visualization software.